rfabbri/minus/README.md

 from Macaulay2 by Ricardo Fabbri.
 The core code grew out of Macaulay2/e/NAG.cpp.
-These improvements and specializations were jointly developed with Tomas Pajdla, Benjamin Kimia and Hongyi Fan, with intensive discussion and testing from remaining ICCV'19 paper co-authors while at ICERM/Brown University: Jonathan Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David da Costa de Pinho.
+These improvements and specializations were jointly developed with Tomas Pajdla, Benjamin Kimia and Hongyi Fan, with intensive discussion and testing from remaining Arxiv paper co-authors while at ICERM/Brown University: Jonathan Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David da Costa de Pinho.